 Sitting up is a big deal — not because it in itself is fundamentally important (sitting does not equal survival), but because it offers parents a break and kids a better vantage point to play.
-But like crawling and even walking, this is a milestone that parents look out for, essential or not.
+Like crawling and even walking, sitting up is a milestone that parents look out for, essential or not.
 So when do babies start sitting up?
 The short answer is that neurotypical babies born after a full 9-months will sit up on their own anytime between 4-months and 8-months-old.
 The longer and more accurate answer is that when a baby sits up is less important than how they look during the process of figuring it out.
 After all, a baby born prematurely might sit up a little later than that, as will a baby who isn’t given much practice sitting up.
-In other words, the act itself will look different based on the circumstances.
+The act itself will look different based on the circumstances.

 You wouldn’t know this if you were to read books outlining milestones that give you a distinct time period for when baby should, nay must, be sitting up (usually, they tell parents to panic by 9-months).
-However, the expectations for when babies will sit that are published in parenting books of pediatricians pamphlets are based largely on lab-based data collected from western, white, developed and educated cultures.
-If you take a cross-cultural look at the issue you’ll see that this is a limited viewpoint that can cause unnecessary worry about time periods when it comes to sitting up.
+However, the deadline for sitting up that are published in parenting books or pediatricians pamphlets are based largely on lab-based data collected from western, white, developed, and educated cultures.
+If you take a cross-cultural look at the issue you’ll see that this is a limited viewpoint that can cause unnecessary worry about when exactly babies start sitting up.
 There is a huge range of cultural norms for when a baby can sit independently and still turn out fine.

 In a 2015 study, researchers from the City University of New York made in-home observations in six cultural groups around the world in order to understand sitting abilities in 5-months old babies.
 What they found was that sitting ability was tied to environmental and cultural factors that affected the opportunities babies had to practice sitting.